Ntrigued/bytie_compiler/README.md

 verbosity of the log.
 Debug logs include information such as variable declarations, control flow decisions and function calls.
 The log can be useful when debugging your own Bytie programs.

-## License

-This project is provided for educational purposes and does not carry a specific license.
-Feel free to experiment with the interpreter and the example programs.